FarronF/limerick-council-meetings/meetings/2014/12/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore - Kilmallock - 27th November 2014.md

 risen as had the theft of oil, copper cylinders and equine supplies.
 He stated that

-manpower had decreased in recent years and that the trend was nationwide.--- 2
+manpower had decreased in recent years and that the trend was nationwide.
+---
+2

 Members welcomed the Community Alert Programme.
 They felt that it was a very